jManAscending/DnDHouseRules/README.md

 Each time a creature drops to 0 HP, they gain a level of Exhaustion.
 This rule does not apply to Path of the Zealot Barbarians.

 ## Downtime
 You can use downtime to gain abilities beyond those listed in your class.
 You must have some roleplay reason to want the abilities, a roleplay justification for how you're learning, and must describe at least partially what you are doing during downtime to train.
-Each downtime day requires approximately 8 hours of training, and gives a number of Downtime Points equal to your Intelligence modifier (minimum 1).
+Each downtime day requires approximately 8 hours of training, and gives a number of Downtime Points equal to your Intelligence score.
+If you are training directly under someone who has the skill you are learning, you may add their proficiency bonus to your daily Downtime Points.

 Ability | Points Required | Comments
 -----|-------|--------
-Simple Weapon Proficiency|15|none
+Simple Weapon Proficiency|60|none
-Martial Weapon Proficiency|30|none
+Martial Weapon Proficiency|180|none
-Language|60|none
-Skill/Tool Proficiency|80|none
+Tool Proficiency|300|none
+Language|450|none
+Skill Proficiency|600|none
-Skill/Tool Expertise|90|requires skill proficiency
+Skill/Tool Expertise|900|requires skill proficiency
-Armor Proficiency|120|requires previous tier proficiency Half-Feat|120|feats that also give +1 to a stat; you don't get the +1 from the feat +1 to an Ability Score|120|up to a maximum of 20 Feat|240|you may get portions of the feat over time Other Class Feature|variable|depends on DM judgement calls
+Armor Proficiency|900|requires previous tier proficiency Half-Feat|900|feats that also give +1 to a stat; you don't get the +1 from the feat +1 to an Ability Score|900|up to a maximum of 20 Feat|1800|you may get portions of the feat over time Other Class Feature|variable|depends on DM judgement calls

 You cannot train yourself from nothing.
 In order to learn a new skill or ability, you either need to find reference material or a teacher.
 Either way, it could end up being an expensive or involved process, depending on how you go about learning.